ADHD In Adults: Symptoms, Challenges, And Treatments

 iStock/jeffbergen

-Many adults with ADHD also struggle with listening skills.
+There may also be conflict related to the partner with a diagnosis of ADHD and their ability or inability to pay attention during important conversations, keep track of important details about their partner, or manage their frustrating emotions during disagreements.
 They tend to be easily distracted, which can make it a challenge to stay focused on a conversation.
-This may come across as uncaring or flippant to a partner, even though it is unintentional.
+This may come across as uncaring or flippant to their partner, even though the person with ADHD does care and wants to be present.
 Conflict may also arise if the partner with ADHD is frequently late to engagements or forgets about the commitment they made to their significant other.

-Additionally, because adults with ADHD sometimes have trouble managing their emotions, they may express anger and other emotions in unproductive ways, which can lead to high levels of stress within a relationship.
+Additionally, because adults with ADHD sometimes have trouble managing their emotions, they may express anger and other emotions in unproductive ways, which can lead to disagreements and high levels of stress within the relationship.

 Procrastination

 Adults with ADHD may put off tasks for a variety of reasons.
-They might know a certain project is going to require extended focus and avoid starting it, or they could hyper-focus on another task that diverts their attention.
-If you’re living with ADHD, you may find yourself putting off things that you know need to be done, particularly if you’re unsure of how to approach them.
+They might know a certain project is going to require extended focus and avoid starting it, or they could hyperfocus on another task that diverts their attention.
+If you’re living with ADHD, you may find yourself putting off things that you know need to be done, or even things that you otherwise want to do, particularly if you’re unsure of how to approach them.

 Trouble with punctuality

-Living with ADHD, you may have an altered perception of time that can make scheduling and punctuality difficult.
+ADHD can alter your perception of time which can make scheduling and punctuality difficult.
 You might misjudge how long it will take to get somewhere or start on an unrelated project that causes you to lose track of time.
-Disorganization can exacerbate struggles with punctuality.
+And disorganization can exacerbate struggles with punctuality.
 If you’re already running late and then can’t find everything you need before you leave, you may fall even more behind.

 Substance use

-There is a proven link between ADHD and substance use.
-People with ADHD often use substances as a way of coping with symptoms of the disorder.
+Current evidence suggests a link between ADHD and substance use.
+People with ADHD often use substances as a way of coping with symptoms of the disorder, especially if they are undiagnosed or don’t have access to treatments.
 They may drink alcohol in excess, misuse a prescription meant to treat ADHD symptoms, or take illegal drugs.
-According to the Substance Abuse and Mental Health Services Administration, there is no definitive evidence that links ADHD and substance use, but it may have to do with people using substances to cope with the challenges of ADHD, or there may be a genetic component.
-Substance use disorders can also lead to other physical health problems.
+According to the Substance Abuse and Mental Health Services Administration, there is no definitive evidence that explains why ADHD and substance use often co-occur, but several hypotheses exist.
+It may have to do with people using substances to cope with the challenges of ADHD, or there may be a genetic component.

 Treatments for attention deficit hyperactivity disorder